456 Saint Patrick (373?-463?) returned to Ireland as a missionary bishop.

 1876 Johan Arnd Aasgaard, Norwegian American Lutheran leader, was born at Albert Lea, Minnesota (d.
 13 January 1966).

-1885 John Theodore Mueller, LCMS theologian, was born at Town Freedom, Waseca County, Minnesota, near Janesville (d.
+1885 John Theodore Mueller, LCMS seminary professor and theologian, was born at Town Freedom, Waseca County, Minnesota, near Janesville (d.
 15 April 1967).

 1901 John Bajus, a Slovak Synod pastor and hymn translator, was born at Raritan, New Jersey.